avantrec/soco-cli/README.md

 **Example**: **`sonos -l "living room" volume 50`** uses the local speaker database to look up the "living room speaker".

+### Speaker Naming

+When using the local speaker list, speaker naming does not need to be exact, unlike when using standard discovery.
+Matching is case insensitive, and matching works on substrings.
+For example, if you have a speaker named `Front Reception`, then `"front reception"` or just `front` will match.
+(Be careful not to submit ambiguously matchable speaker names; the first hit will be matched, and may not be the speaker you intend.)

 ### Refreshing the Local Speaker List

 If your speakers change in some way (e.g., they are renamed, are assigned different IP addresses, or you add/remove speakers), you can refresh the discovery cache using the `--refresh-speaker-list` or `-r` option.
 Note that this option only has an effect when combined with the `-l` option.
 You can also use the `sonos-discover` command (below)